SUDSRK/sudsrk.github.io/src/data/about.md

 # Intro

-I am the Lead FrontEnd Engineer at Food Darzee, where I work on websites and application that have helped over 100000+ customer to get healthy and in shape .
-Before Food Darzee, I was a Machine Learning and a Full Stack Developer at ML Infomap.
-In my spare time, I enjoy learning new things and I love playing games.
-I am particularly interested in small freelance projects.
-If you think I can be helpful to you and would like to meet, please feel free to get in touch.
+I am a Founding Engineer at [Natoe.ai](https://natoe.ai), where I led the development of the entire MVP, transforming it into a fully-fledged product from the ground up.
+Before Natoe.ai, I was the Lead Frontend Engineer at [Food Darzee](https://fooddarzee.com), where I developed websites and applications that have helped over 100,000+ customers lead healthier lives and achieve their fitness goals.
+Prior to that, I worked as a Machine Learning and Full Stack Developer at [ML Infomap](https://mlinfomap.com).

+In my spare time, I enjoy learning new technologies, playing games, and working on small freelance projects.
+If you think I can be helpful to you or your project, feel free to reach out.
+I’d love to connect!

 # Some history